| |

 Kittens reach adulthood at 12 months.

-Here’s what you need to do:
+Here’s what you need to look for:

 Choose High Protein Kitten Food